Egsagon/nekosama/README.md

 # Usage

-Simple script to download all the episodes of an anime:
+Simple script to download all the episodes of an anime.
 ```python
 import nekosama as ns